bmarini/knife-inspect/README.md

 ## Compatibility

-This gem is tested with Ruby 2.3 and 2.4 and has been tested with Chef 13, 12 and 11.
+This gem is tested with Ruby 2.3 and has been tested with Chef 13, 12 and 11.

 ## Contributors